About Schedule Topics Submit Paper Hotel Why Austin Austin Sponsors Contact Register →

 Natura Resources

-An Abilene, Texas-based molten salt SMR developer.
-Natura selected Abilene Christian University to lead the Natura Resources Research Alliance — a four-university consortium including Texas A&M, UT Austin, and Georgia Tech — to design, license, and build a molten salt research reactor on ACU's campus in Abilene.
-The NRC construction permit was issued to ACU, making it the only NRC construction permit for a liquid-fueled reactor design in U.S. history.
+Natura selected Abilene Christian University to lead the Natura Resources Research Alliance (4-university consortium of Texas A&M, UT Austin & Georgia Tech) to design, license, and build a molten salt research reactor on ACU's campus.
+The construction permit is the only NRC construction permit for a liquid-fueled reactor design in U.S. history.

 Only NRC Liquid-Fuel Permit · ACU Lead